BatteriesCharge controllersHow to install a PV systemAddonsDIY

 2. Plug these wires into the regulator: positive into "plus", negative into "minus".

-3. Once you've connected the panels to the controller, it should be able to recognise them.
+3. Once you've connected the panels to the controller, it should be able to recognize them.
 Check the status of your array on the charge controller screen.

 4. PV modules start to generate electricity as soon as they face the sun.